 How long has NLAC served the community?

 We are blessed to say we offer over 20 years of community activity beginning in Charles County.
 Since 1992 we have provided outreach services to the residents of Charles County and the greater metropolitan area.
-We expanded our focus and reach improving on the value of care and ministry.
+We expanded our focus and reach improving the value of care and ministry.
 We administer a regional initiative with collaborators and outreach operatives in Delaware and Pennsylvania.
-We have additional deployment project in the making for Virginia and the District of Columbia.
+We have additional deployment projects in the making for Virginia and the District of Columbia.
 We are also affiliated with a Federation of Chaplains with an International footprint, giving us additional responder resources to draw from.
-In addition, we are also affiliated with a Christian Education Network for supports in program administration.
+In addition, we are also affiliated with a Christian Education Network for support in program administration.

 What is a "Care House?"

 One of the primary concerns in our community is the lack of affordable housing.
-Our initial years of service was fraught with the proposition of maintaining a stable environment for those recipients who were displaced and under our care.
+Our initial years of service were fraught with the proposition of maintaining a stable environment for those recipients who were displaced and under our care.
 The financial ramifications were staggering as we paid tens of thousands of dollars in hotel bed nights, thus we determined to establish community houses (transitional residents) that would be a multifunctional resource.
 The Care House affords us the ability to offer immediate stability for homeless and/or displaced individuals and families.
 It offers a living plan that is adaptable to varying concerns and it also serves as the staging platform for a host of support services and care that can be immediately rendered.
 We created a project housing authority to establish the formal governance for transitional residency.

 How long do clients stay at the "Care House?"